microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/names.png)

+In the following query, you'll create a new user and run the previous query as that user.
+You'll also use `EXECUTE AS` to impersonate `Bob`.
+When an `EXECUTE AS` statement is run, the execution context of the session is switched to the login/user.
+This means that the permissions will be checked against the login/user instead of the person executing the `EXECUTE AS` command (in this case, you). `REVERT` is then used to stop impersonating the login/user.

-Now, run the following query to create a new user and run the previous query as that user.
-You may notice the first few commands, they are a repeat from Activity 2, Step 3.
+You may notice the first few parts of the commands that follow, since they are a repeat from Activity 2, Step 3.
+Run the following, and observe the results.
 ```sql
 -- Create a new SQL user and give them a password
 CREATE USER Bob WITH PASSWORD = 'goTitans1!';